Sample Control Designer with Action Lists and Services

 The following topic describes a sample using ASP.NET control designers with services and action lists to provide a design-time user interface (UI) for custom server controls.

 The following sections contain sample code that demonstrates how to create and use ASP.NET control designers for custom server controls.
 Specifically, this topic (combined with the related sample code topic listed below) shows the following features and tasks involved in working with designers:

 Creating designers that use designer host services and action lists.

 Associating a designer with a custom control.

 Compiling controls and their associated designers into an assembly.

 Working with the control designers in the Visual Studio 2005 Design view.

 There are two versions of the sample code for designers, one written in Visual Basic, the other in C#.
 The sample illustrates custom control designers that use host services and action lists.
-You can find the sample code in the topic How to: Use Services and Action Lists with Control Designers.
+You can find the sample code in the topic.
 There are four custom controls in the code sample, all of which are simple, created only to illustrate the use of designers.
-Three of the custom controls derive from the Panel class; the fourth is a custom Button control.
+Three of the custom controls derive from the class; the fourth is a custom control.
 Each of the panel controls in the source code also has an associated custom designer control.
 These designers use services to allow the control to interact with a host environment such as Visual Studio 2005.
 In a visual design environment (Design view, in Visual Studio 2005), these designers provide the code to enable you to create design-time menus with various tasks for configuring the controls.

 The Visual Basic sample and the C# sample have the same functionality, so you can choose the sample in the programming language you prefer.